Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

 Incorporating symmetries, by informing the structure of the solution space, also has the potential to reduce the search space of an ML algorithm.
 This is important in the application of discovering governing equations, where the space of mathematical terms and operators is exponentially large.
 Though in its infancy, physics-informed architectures for discovering governing equations are beginning to be investigated by researchers.
 In Section \ref{obj:govern_eq}, symbolic regression is mentioned as an approach that has shown success.
 However, given the massive search space of mathematical operators, analytic functions, constants, and state variables, the problem can quickly become NP-hard.
 Udrescu et al. \cite{udrescu2020ai} designs a recursive multidimensional version of symbolic regression that uses a NN in conjunction with techniques from physics to narrow the search space.
 Their idea is to use NNs to discover hidden signs of "simplicity", such as symmetry or separability in the training data, which enables breaking the massive search space into smaller ones with fewer variables to be determined.

 In the context of molecular dynamics applications, a number of researchers \cite{behler2007generalized,zhang2018deep} have used a NN per individual atom to calculate each atom's contribution to the total energy.
 Then, to ensure the energy invariance with respect to the possibility of interchanging two atoms, the structure of each NN and the values of each network's weight parameters are constrained to be identical for atoms of the same element.
 More recently, novel deep learning architectures have been proposed for fundamental invariances in chemistry.
 Schutt et al. ~\cite{schutt2017schnet} proposes continuous-filter convolutional (cfconv) layers for CNNs to allow for modeling objects with arbitrary positions such as atoms in molecules, in contrast to objects described by Cartesian-gridded data such as images.
 Furthermore, their architecture uses atom-wise layers that incorporate inter-atomic distances that enabled the model to respect quantum-chemical constraints such as rotationally invariant energy predictions as well as energy-conserving force predictions.
-Furthermore, Zhang et al. \cite{zhang2018end} propose an end-to-end modeling framework that preserves all natural symmetries of a molecular system using an embedding procedure that maps the input to symmetry-preserving components.
-This is further expanded for 3D point clouds in the "Tensor field networks" proposed by Thomas et al. \cite{thomas2018tensor}, where they use continuous convolution layers on point cloud data, and also constrain the network filters to be the product of a learnable radial function and a spherical harmonic that make them rotation- and translation-equivariant.
 As we can see, because molecular dynamics often ascribes importance to different important geometric properties of molecules (e.g. rotation), network architectures dealing with invariances can be effective for improving performance and robustness of ML models.